Stanley Rose: Stanley Rose Book Shop

-“Back room”
+Back room

 The “back room” of Rose's shop is a central element of the legend surrounding the shop.
 This small area served variously as an art gallery, informal discussion room, and unlicensed bar (where Rose would serve orange wine to his friends); in Budd Schulberg's memorable phrase, it was “the nearest thing we had to a salon (and also a saloon).”
 Because Musso & Frank's restaurant had its own semiprivate rear dining area/bar, which also catered to writers, the two “back rooms” are referred to almost interchangeably in many historical accounts and memoirs of the period.
 These writer-friendly environments inspired the title of Edmund Wilson's 1941 monograph, The Boys in the Back Room: Notes on California Novelists, in which the work of Cain, O’Hara, Saroyan, West, and Schulberg, among others, is discussed.
 The art gallery, for its part, was regarded as one of the more receptive venues in Los Angeles for avant garde or modernist works, and presented some of the earliest exhibits by American artists such as Herman Cherry, Philip Guston, Lorser Feitelson, Helen Lundeberg, and Knud Merrild; on occasion, the work of significant European and Mexican artists was featured, as well.

+Association with Hollywood

-Rose as a Hollywood character
+As a character

 Many accounts of Stanley Rose's personality were published, perhaps the most vivid of which is that provided by his longtime friend and associate, Carey McWilliams:

 Stanley was a superb storyteller and a very funny man whose generosity was proverbial.
 In the late afternoons, as he began to warm up for the evening with a few drinks, he would hold court in the store, entertaining whoever happened to drop in, and the performance would invariably continue into the early morning hours in the back room at Musso’s. ...
 Uneducated but of great native charm, he was forever being lured on expensive hunting and fishing trips by wealthy actors, writers, and directors on their promises to buy large libraries of books, which of course they never did; they merely wanted him along as court jester.
 Stanley dressed like a Hollywood swell, spoke like the Texas farm boy he never ceased to be, and carried on as Hollywood’s unrivaled entertainer and easiest touch until his death in 1954.

 Although a convivial companion, Rose, by the accounts of McWilliams and many others, was not an especially savvy businessman.
 Budd Schulberg reported that Rose once told an inquisitive writer that he only ran a bookstore "cause I like to keep a joint where my pals c’n hang out."
 He was prone to letting his many friends have books “on account”, and was extremely lax in the collection of monies owed him.
 Actor William Bakewell remembered that Rose's "generosity and easygoing approach to merchandising stimulated a kind of mañana attitude on the part of many of his customers, resulting in a host of long-overdue accounts, which finally put him out of business."